schriftgestalt/GlyphsSDK/Python Templates/Filter with Dialog/README.md

 #### customParameterString()

 If this method is implemented, the filter dialog will show a small gear icon in the lower left corner of the dialog.
 Upon click a menu will appear that will let you copy a string (returned by this method) to the clipboard describing the plug-in and the currently chosen values (in the dialog).
 These are the values needed to define Custom Parameters for the font’s instances to apply the filter on font export.
-You may paste this string directly into the Custom Parameters field as descibed below:
+You may paste this string directly into the Custom Parameters field as described below:

 Copy Custom Parameters: